ChadBlickenstaff/ai-workflow-library/operating-systems/README.md

 Rather than treating AI as a collection of isolated tools, this operating system defines how human cognition, external knowledge, AI reasoning, and workflow automation interact to improve understanding, execution, and long-term cognitive leverage.

+This operating system serves as the cognitive foundation for the Prompt Library, Espanso workflows, and AI workflow patterns documented throughout this repository.

 ---

 ## Core Philosophy